gdalsanto/flamo/README.md

 ---

 ### 🛠️ Installation
-To install it via pip, on a new python virtual environment `flamo-env`
+To install it via pip, on a new Python virtual environment `flamo-env`
 ```shell
 python3.10 -m venv .flamo-env
 source .flamo-env/bin/activate